-IAC's Employees and Directors are required to show that their actions and decisions are ethical, impartial, and independent.
-They must not place their interests ahead of the IAC's and must not act in self-interest or further their or others' private interests using their position when carrying out their duties.
+Moreover, IAC's Employees and Directors are required to show that their actions and decisions are ethical, impartial, and independent.
+They must not place their interests ahead of the IAC's and must not act in self-interest or further their or others' private interests using their position when performing their duties.

-Given that the IAC's Employees and Directors have a variety of interests and diverse backgrounds, the IAC acknowledges that, in certain circumstances, conflicts of interest are inevitable and must be managed appropriately.
+Given that IAC's Employees and Directors have a variety of interests and diverse backgrounds, IAC acknowledges that, in certain circumstances, conflicts of interest are inevitable and must be managed appropriately.
 This Code establishes the framework in which these conflicts of interest can be effectively identified and managed by applying best practice corporate governance principles.

-This Code and related guidelines are reviewed every two years to ensure they remain current and relevant and all Covered Individuals will be required to annually reaffirm their understanding of this Code.
+This Code and related guidelines are reviewed every two years to ensure they remain current and relevant, and all Covered Individuals will be required to annually reaffirm their understanding of this Code.
 The requirements of the Code and relevant policies apply for the duration of affiliation with IAC including during personal, short- and long-term disability absences, as well as approved parental leaves.
+Further, some of the obligations in this Code may also continue to exist beyond the Employee or Director's relationship coming to an end with IAC.

-1.0 Definitions
+1. Definitions

-- (a) "Act" means the Alberta Investment Attraction Act; - (b) "Board Chair" means the Director designated as the chair of the IAC's board of directors as appointed by an Order in Council through the Government of Alberta; - (c) "Code" means this Code of Conduct. - (d) "Code Administrator" means the person who administers and implements the provisions of the Code.
-The Code Administrator for each Director or Employee is as follows: - The Governance, Board Development and Human Resources Committee Chair for the Board Chair; - The Board Chair for Directors and the CEO; - The Employee's supervisor for all other Employees.
+- (a) "Act" means the Alberta Investment Attraction Act; - (b) "Board Chair" means the Director designated as the chair of IAC's board of directors as appointed by an Order in Council through the Government of Alberta. - (c) "Code" means this Code of Conduct. - (d) "Code Administrator" means the person who administers and implements the provisions of the Code.
+The Code Administrator for each Director or Employee is as follows:

-A supervisor may refer any issue or situation covered by the Code to the Chief Operating Officer (COO) and the IAC's General Counsel.
-The COO and General Counsel may refer any issue or situation covered by the Code to the Ethics Commissioner.
+- The Governance, Board Development and Human Resources Committee Chair for the Board Chair; - The Board Chair for Directors and the CEO; - The Employee's supervisor for all other Employees.

-(e) "Covered Individuals" means all IAC employees ("Employees"), and all members of the IAC board of directors ("Directors");
+A supervisor may refer any issue or situation covered by the Code to the Chief Executive Officer (CEO) and IAC's General Counsel.
+The CEO and General Counsel may refer any issue or situation covered by the Code to the Ethics Commissioner.

-- (f) "Director" means a member of the board of directors as appointed by an Order in Council through the Government of Alberta; - (g) "Employee" means all individuals hired by the IAC regardless of position classification (part-time, temporary, permanent, full-time, bargaining, and non-bargaining positions); - (h) "IAC" means the Invest Alberta Corporation; - (i) "Offence" means an offence created under the Criminal Code of Canada, Controlled Drugs and Substances Act or applicable securities legislation; - (j) "Senior Official" means the Board Chair and CEO.
+- (e) "Covered Individuals" means all IAC employees ("Employees"), and all members of IAC's board of directors ("Directors"); - (f) "Director" means a member of the board of directors as appointed by an Order in Council through the Government of Alberta. - (g) "Employee" means all individuals employed by IAC regardless of position classification (parttime, temporary, permanent, and full-time positions); - (h) "IAC" means the Invest Alberta Corporation; - "Offence" means an offence created under the Criminal Code of Canada, Controlled Drugs and Substances Act or applicable securities legislation; - (j) "Senior Official" means the Board Chair and CEO.